-Almost 30% of cotton produced globally now comes from certified sustainable farming.
-The main standards systems through which sustainable cotton is certified are Better Cotton Initiative (BCI), Cotton Made in Africa (CmiA) and Fairtrade Cotton.
+Almost 30% of global cotton production now comes from sustainably certified cultivation.
+The most important standard systems that certify sustainable cotton production are Better Cotton Initiative (BCI), Cotton Made in Africa (CmiA) and Fairtrade Cotton.

-However, sustainable cotton still too rarely reaches the retail market, which means that smallholder families are not yet benefitting sufficiently from sustainable farming methods.
-A major lever for effecting social and ecological improvements in cotton farming countries is to increase active demand for sustainable cotton.
-This can however only be achieved by collaborating and cooperating with the private sector.
+However, sustainable cotton still does not reach the trade as such enough, so that smallholder families have not yet benefited enough from sustainable cultivation methods.
+Therefore, another important lever is to increase the active demand for sustainable cotton.
+However, this can only be achieved in cooperation and collaboration with the private sector.